grafana/alloy/docs/sources/collect/prometheus-metrics.md

    - _`<LABEL>`_: The label for the component, such as `default`.
      The label you use must be unique across all `prometheus.remote_write` components in the same configuration file.
-   - _`<PROMETHEUS_URL>`_ The full URL of the Prometheus-compatible endpoint where metrics are sent, such as `https://prometheus-us-central1.grafana.net/api/v1/write` for Prometheus or `https://mimir-us-central1.grafana.net/api/v1/push/` for Mimir.
+   - _`<PROMETHEUS_URL>`_ The full URL of the Prometheus-compatible endpoint where metrics are sent, such as `https://prometheus-us-central1.grafana.net/api/v1/write` frometheus or `https://mimir-us-central1.grafana.net/api/v1/push/` for Mimir.
 The endpoint URL depends on the database you use.

 1. If your endpoint requires basic authentication, paste the following inside the `endpoint` block.